Report a question

 24 / 100

-24. In which year was the Constituent Assembly convened to draft the Indian Constitution?
+24. What was the primary objective of the Constituent Assembly in drafting the Indian Constitution?

 25 / 100